 Learn more >> Best flood insurance companies of 2023

-The NFIP was established by the federal government in the late 1960s to provide flood insurance and establish floodplain standards in communities across the country.
-Around 90% of residential flood insurance in the U.S. is provided by the NFIP.
+The NFIP was established by the federal government to provide flood insurance and establish floodplain standards in communities across the country.
+Today, around 90% of residential flood insurance in the U.S. is provided by the NFIP.

 Building property coverage: Pays to repair flood damage to your home or garage.
 The maximum building coverage limits for residential property is $250,000, which is often too low for more expensive homes.